mccdgm/courses/README.md

 ### Splash Page

 A course "splash page" can be created for each class.
-This page is freeform and can be tailored to each class and may include components such as links to a class portal or sample assignments (e.g. web105), additional information not covered in the description, and so on.
+This page is freeform and can be tailored to each class.
+It may include components such as links to a class portal or sample assignments (e.g. web105), additional information not covered in the description, and so on.
 Splash pages should each have their own directory inside `public_html/courses` unless they have their own dedicated subdomain.
 Make sure that your links point to the right place!

 ## Technology